Algebraic subgroups of the group of birational transformations of ruled surfaces: Introduction

 Let $G$ be an algebraic subgroup of $\operatorname{Bir}(C\times \PP^1)$.
-The strategy is classical: first regularize the action of $G$, find a $G$-equivariant completion and run a $G$-equivariant minimal model program to embed $G$ in the automorphism group of a $G$-minimal fibration.
-The equivariant completion from Sumihiro \cite{Sumihiro1,Sumihiro2} works for linear algebraic groups, therefore his results cannot be applied in our setting.
-Recently, Brion proved the existence of an equivariant completion for connected algebraic groups (not necessarily linear) acting birationally on integral varieties \cite[Corollary 3]{Brion_alggpactions}.
-Using his results, we find an equivariant completion for algebraic groups (not necessarily linear or connected) acting on surfaces (see Proposition \ref{regularization}).
-Then we reprove the $G$-equivariant MMP (Proposition \ref{Iskovskikh}), which is a folklore result (see e.g.\ \cite[Example 2.18]{KollarMori}), by using only elementary arguments.
+The strategy is classical: first regularize the action of~$G$, find a $G$-equivariant completion, and run a $G$-equivariant minimal model program (MMP) to embed $G$ in the automorphism group of a $G$-minimal fibration.
+The equivariant completion from Sumihiro \cite{Sumihiro1,Sumihiro2} works for linear algebraic groups; therefore, his results cannot be applied in our setting.
+Recently, Brion proved the existence of an equivariant completion for connected (not necessarily linear) algebraic groups acting birationally on integral varieties; see \cite[Corollary 3]{Brion_alggpactions}.
+Using his results, we find an equivariant completion for (not necessarily linear or connected) algebraic groups acting on surfaces (see Proposition~\ref{regularization}).
+Then we re-prove the $G$-equivariant MMP (Proposition~\ref{Iskovskikh}), which is a folklore result (see \textit{e.g.}\ \cite[Example 2.18]{KollarMori}), by using only elementary arguments.
 We are left with studying the automorphism groups of conic bundles.
-Following the ideas of \cite{Blanc}, we prove Propositions \ref{reduction} and \ref{key} which reduce the study to the cases of ruled surfaces, exceptional conic bundles and $(\mathbb{Z}/2\mathbb{Z})^2$-conic bundles (see \ref{definitionsconic} for definitions).
-The Segre invariant $\seg(X)$ of a ruled surface $X$ (see Definition \ref{defSegre}) has been introduced in \cite{Maruyama2} and \cite{Maruyama} for the classification of ruled surfaces and their automorphisms.
-The ruled surfaces $\mathcal{A}_0$ and $\mathcal{A}_1$ in Theorem \ref{A} (4) and (5) are the only indecomposable $\PP^1$-bundles over $C$ up to $C$-isomorphism, when $C$ is an elliptic curve (see Definition \ref{defdecomposable} and \cite[Theorem 11]{Atiyah}, or \cite[Theorem V.2.15]{Hartshorne}).
-Combining techniques from Blanc and results of Maruyama, we prove the following theorem:
+Following the ideas of \cite{Blanc}, we prove Propositions~\ref{reduction} and~\ref{key}, which reduce the study to the cases of ruled surfaces, exceptional conic bundles and $(\mathbb{Z}/2\mathbb{Z})^2$-conic bundles (see Section~\ref{definitionsconic} for definitions).
+The Segre invariant $\seg(X)$ of a ruled surface $X$ (see Definition~\ref{defSegre}) was introduced in \cite{Maruyama2} and \cite{Maruyama} for the classification of ruled surfaces and their automorphisms.
+The ruled surfaces $\mathcal{A}_0$ and $\mathcal{A}_1$ in Theorem~\ref{A}\eqref{A-4}, \eqref{A-5} are the only indecomposable $\PP^1$-bundles over $C$ up to $C$-isomorphism, when $C$ is an elliptic curve (see Definition~\ref{defdecomposable} and \cite[Theorem 11]{Atiyah} or \cite[Theorem V.2.15]{Hartshorne}).
+Combining techniques from Blanc and results of Maruyama, we prove the following theorem.